devkabiir/flutter_advanced_template/README.md

 - [ ] Automated builds for iOS
 - [x] Support for `context.json` for adding custom variables to the template
 - [ ] Sample themes (default and dark themes)
-- [ ] Helper utilities (like for routing, managing keys, state management, etc)
+- [ ] Helper utilities (like for routing, managing keys, state management, etc.)
 - [ ] Changed default app to a To-Do app
 - [ ] Follows best practices from flutter cookbook
 - [ ] More...